Okipa/laravel-stuck-jobs-notifier/docs/upgrade-guides/from-failed-job-notifier.md

 * `FailedJobsNotifier` class has been renamed `StuckJobsNotifier`.
 * `InvalidDaysLimit` exception has been renamed `InvalidHoursLimit`.

-## See all changes

-See all change with the [comparison tool](https://github.com/Okipa/laravel-table/compare/1.5.0...2.0.0).

 ## Undocumented changes

 If you see any forgotten and undocumented change, please submit a PR to add them to this upgrade guide.